 During the Connections 2019 supply chain conference, attendees heard from transportation executives about a host of topics regarding the health of the supply chain industry.
 CEOs of motor carrier and 3PLs told the audiences about significant industry challenges, and economists noted the presence of monetary storm clouds on the horizon.

 New technology and the introduction of innovative supply chain solutions into established supply chain processes is one way to combat transportation issues.
-Brian Thompson, COO of SMC³, sees the uptick in technology adoption, and a broader adoption of transportation management systems among even the smallest transportation companies, as a sign of how companies are now confronting a challenging supply chain arena.
+Brian Thompson, Chief Commercial Officer of SMC³, sees the uptick in technology adoption, and a broader adoption of transportation management systems among even the smallest transportation companies, as a sign of how companies are now confronting a challenging supply chain arena.

 What are the key trends that are shaping the supply chain industry?